dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

             bx lr
 ```

+     If you get confused about the semantics don't forget to look closely
+     at the test!
+(True for all the other parts, too.)

   3. `0-any-mode-sp-lr.c` generalize the mode switching method for
      any mode (other than USER) so that you can read and write registers
      at any privileged mode.